psampaz/slice/README.md

 ## Static code analysis

-golangci.com run on all PRs.
+golangci.com runs on all PRs.
 Code is checked with golint, go vet, gofmt, plus 20+ linters, and review comments will be automatically added in your PR in case of a failure.
 You can see the whole list of linters here: https://golangci.com/product#linters

 ## Steps for contributing new operations